powerfynger/CallCenterEmulation/README.md

 * `timeRange`: The minimum and maximum amount of time in seconds required to process a call.
 * `processingDuration`: The average amount of time in seconds required to process a call.
 * `maxOperators`: The maximum number of operators allowed in the system.
+* `denyDuplicate`: "Indicates whether to deny duplicate request or replace old one.

 Here is an example configuration file:
 ```json